The British international triathlete and distance runner clocks 14:05 at parkrun.

 Prior to 2008 parkrun was known as The UK Time Trials, with Australian international Craig Mottram running 14:00 in 2006.
 The global phenomenon event that welcomes runners of all abilities started in 2004 with the first Bushy Park Time Trial.

-Despite cutting to his foot early into the race at the BUCS cross country championships, Yee battled on to take the win three seconds ahead of his nearest challenger – and was then taken to a hospital after crossing the line.
+Despite cutting to his foot early into the race at the BUCS cross country championships, Yee battled on to take the win before being taken to a hospital after crossing the line.

 That day at Hillingdon House Farm also marked an eight-month comeback after he sustaining broken ribs, vertebrae and a collapsed lung in a serious bike collision at the ITU Triathlon World Cup in June 2017.